ckoratam/OracleAPEX/workshops/apex-en/README.md

 - To view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository.
 - To log issues, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
-- To contribute translated material, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
+- Steps to contribute translated material:
+   1. Go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
 See [Contributing guidelines](https://github.com/oracle/learning-library/blob/master/CONTRIBUTING.md).
 Alternatively, you can send an email to the mailing list:oracle-application-express_ww@oracle.com with the subject "Oracle APEX-GitHub Request".
+   2. You are added as a contributor to [GitHub](https://github.com/ckoratam/OracleAPEX)
+   3. Upon acceptance, these contributions are pulled and merged with the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository.

 ## Hands-on Overview